 A survey of molecular, organismal, and population genetics.
 Laboratory work illustrates basic genetic principles and modern laboratory techniques.
-Prerequisites: 185.
-Prerequisite/co-requisite: Che 161 or equivalent.
+Prerequisites: BIO 185.
+Prerequisite/co-requisite: CHE 161 or equivalent.
 Lab fee.

 A study of the structure and function of bacteria and related organisms.
-Prerequisite: 221.
+Prerequisite: BIO 221.
 Lab fee.

 Principles of Chemistry I

 Presents current theory regarding the nature of matter from the nuclear scale to that of the molecule and a descriptive and theoretical introduction to the chemical reaction; organized around two central ideas: the atom and energy.
 Satisfies the SL CCR and partially satisfies the SM CCR.
 Fee charged.
 Prerequisite: MAT 101, MAT 113, MAT 121 (or above), placement at the Ready for Precalculus level or above, or concurrent enrollment in MAT 101.